aquilanorica/fritzing-parts-user/README.md

-Fritzing parts created by my own for public use.
+Fritzing parts created for public use.
 No warranty.
 Enjoy.